Unity-Billal-mesloub/fairscale/README.md

 * the latest LTS release (e.g. 1.8.1)
 * a recent nightly release (e.g. 1.11.0.dev20211101+cu111)

-Please create an [issue](https://github.com/facebookresearch/fairscale/issues) if you are having trouble with installation.
+Please create an [issue](https://github.com/Unity-Billal-mesloub/fairscale/issues) if you are having trouble with installation.

 ## Contributors

 We welcome contributions!
 Please see the [CONTRIBUTING](CONTRIBUTING.md) instructions for how you can contribute to FairScale.

-## License

-FairScale is licensed under the [BSD-3-Clause License](LICENSE).

-fairscale.nn.pipe is forked from [torchgpipe](https://github.com/kakaobrain/torchgpipe), Copyright 2019, Kakao Brain, licensed under [Apache License](http://www.apache.org/licenses/LICENSE-2.0).

-fairscale.nn.model_parallel is forked from [Megatron-LM](https://github.com/NVIDIA/Megatron-LM), Copyright 2020, NVIDIA CORPORATION, licensed under [Apache License](http://www.apache.org/licenses/LICENSE-2.0).

-fairscale.optim.adascale is forked from [AdaptDL](https://github.com/petuum/adaptdl), Copyright 2020, Petuum, Inc., licensed under [Apache License](http://www.apache.org/licenses/LICENSE-2.0).

-fairscale.nn.misc.flatten_params_wrapper is forked from [PyTorch-Reparam-Module](https://github.com/SsnL/PyTorch-Reparam-Module), Copyright 2018, Tongzhou Wang, licensed under [MIT License](https://github.com/SsnL/PyTorch-Reparam-Module/blob/master/LICENSE).

 ## Citing FairScale